jpillora/spy/README.md

 	Options:

 	--inc INCLUDE - Describes a path to files to watch.
-Use ** to describe any number of directories.
-Use * to describe any file name.
+Use ** to wildcard directories.
+Use
+	* to wildcard file names.
 For example, you could watch all Go source files with "**/*.go" or all	JavaScript source files in './lib/' with "lib/**/*.js".

 	--exc EXCLUDE - Describes a path to files not to watch.
 Inverse of INCLUDE.